-This certificate requires four courses, as listed below, as well as one free elective for a total of 20 credits.
+This certificate requires five courses, as listed below, for a total of 20 credits.

 - IWP 631 Foreign Propaganda, Perceptions and Policy

-- IWP 619 Mass Media and World Politics OR IWP 640 Cultural Intelligence for Strategy and Analysis
+- IWP 640 Cultural Intelligence for Strategy and Analysis

 - IWP 641 Political Warfare: Past, Present and Future OR IWP 618 Information Operations and Information Warfare

-- IWP 616 U.S. National Security Strategy and Emerging Threats OR IWP 659 Al-Qaeda's Enemy Threat Doctrine
+- IWP 616 U.S. National Security Strategy and Emerging Threats OR IWP 659 Enemy Threat Doctrine of Global Jihadism